l-mccarthy/IntroToIM/April5/README.md

 * I think I have become more comfortable with using Arduino in that I did not run into any problems (compared to previous attempts where I blew out an LED) and that I was able to experiment and, most importantly, have fun with the code once I made the circuit.
 * In addition, circuit building for me is adding one element at a time and testing if it works before moving on to the next.
 Because these components are in parallel, troubleshooting and problemsolving becomes easier.
+* I also found creating my schematic using Microsoft PowerPoint's shape tools on a blank slide to be both super organized and time-consuming, so I am not sure if I will go this route again when drawing my schematic.
 * Organization is very important!
-Colour coding and arranging the wires in tandem with the circuit's various components on the breadboard when it came to transferring my schematic into a tangible, working product.
+Colour coding and arranging the wires in tandem with the circuit's various components on the breadboard were crucial when it came to transferring my schematic into a tangible, working product.